andewx/go-iio/README.md

 Recommended installation method is to use the `analogdevicesinc` github repository and build the libiio library from source.
 Ensure that the `libiio` repository is cloned to the same version as the `go-iio` repository.

-This version of the `libiio` repository is known to work with this version of the `go-iio` repository.
+The 0.26 version of the `libiio` repository is known to work with this repository.

 Must ensure that you are working with the `v0.26` tag of the `libiio` repository.